-City Council is currently considering a roadway impact fee ordinance that is expected to take effect on Jan.
+The City Council has approved a roadway impact fee ordinance that will take effect on Jan.
 1, 2020.
+The ordinance was unanimously approved by the City Council on second and final reading on March 14, 2019.

 What are impact fees?